sandialabs/spack-manager/docs/user_profiles/developers/snapshot_workflow.md

 Submodule path 'spack': checked out '3576e5f3d6b34d8bc8c8c8f2749127ece1ce89be'
 ```

-We then activate spack-manager:
+We then activate Spack-Manager:
 ```
 [user@el1 user]$ export SPACK_MANAGER=${SCRATCH}/spack-manager && source ${SPACK_MANAGER}/start.sh && spack-start
 ```

-Once spack-manager itself is activated, we create the Spack environment in which we will install and develop.
+Once Spack-Manager itself is activated, we create the Spack environment in which we will install and develop.
 To do this we use the `spack manager create-env` command.
 Our environment will be called `exawind` using the `--name` argument.
 We will choose to focus on building Nalu-Wind using the spec
 `nalu-wind@master+hypre+cuda cuda_arch=70 %gcc`, which means, `nalu-wind` at the `master` branch, with hypre